iterative/dvc.org/content/blog/2022-07-26-iterative-studio-model-registry.md

   with code, data, experiment pipelines, and deployment statuses.
 - You can use GitOps for model deployment, and trigger model deployment from Iterative Studio, which you can also use to run your ML experiments.
-- Your DS/ML folks and Software/DevOps folks can work together more easily, because they utilize the same tools and infrastructure.
+- DS/ML folks and Software/DevOps folks can work together more easily, because they utilize the same tools and infrastructure.

 ## Open MLOps